 Pear Picking / Fruit Picking in Portugal – Random Facts

 - Finding a job is easier, if you speak Portuguese or you have some local friends, who can help you with that.

 - Otherwise just ask around wherever you meet some English speaking people.
 For example, in bars.
 Or if the season has already started and you see people working on the fields, go and ask them.
 Chances are there will be someone speaking English.

 - It’s a low-paid job.
-In Portugal that means, that your salary will be around 30 – 35 euro per day, rarely – around 40 – 45 euro per day.
+In Portugal that means, that your salary will be around 30 – 35 EUR per day, rarely – around 40 – 45 EUR per day.

 - Often it’s illegal employment.
 You are paid in cash (every day or at the end of week).
 So if some authorities are coming to do a check up on workers, then you don’t want to be there at that moment.

 - At the end of August/beginning of September, when fruit picking in Portugal happens, it can be very hot.
-And it can be also very dirty job.
+And it can also be a very dirty job.

-If you still have some questions about fruit picking in Portugal, contact us!
+If you still have some questions about Portugal, check out our other articles here!

 Author: Kaspars Misins